valentine195/Obsidian-Vault/The Mark of Death/Compendium/Items/Major/Artifact/Ghaal'duur.md

-#Major
-#Artifact
-#Item
+---
+type: item
+rarity: artifact
+tier: major
+tags:
+  - item/major/artifact
+  - item/wondrous
+date updated: '2021-05-03T09:42:38-04:00'

+---

+# Ghaal'duur

+Held by:

+### Description

-This three-foot warhorn, a revered artifact of Dhakaan, is carved from the tip of a red dragon’s horn, banded with adamantine, and covered with runes of power.
+> This three-foot warhorn, a revered artifact of Dhakaan, is carved from the tip of a red dragon’s horn, banded with adamantine, and covered with runes of power.
 An inscription in Goblin reads “A mighty dirge for the fallen foe.” _Ghaal’duur_ was crafted by Jhazaal Dhakaan, a legendary dirge singer who united the ancient warring clans.
 Any kech warlord who obtained it would gain great influence among the Heirs of Dhakaan—and any non- Dhakaani that possesses it bears a dangerous burden.

+### Use

 **_Random Properties._** The warhorn has the following randomly determined properties: